Perspective | Kid vaccines are supposed to get us to the end of the tunnel. But they won’t if we leave too many people off the train.

 That is, until they weren’t.

-My son was it and in pursuit of two other kids.
+My son was “it” and in pursuit of two other kids.
 They scurried up the slide, which was basically a slanted tube, and he followed.

 I expected to see his head pop out the top or his feet come out the bottom, but minutes passed.
 The group had decided to play for a bit inside that tunnel.
 When they finally emerged, it was in a heap.